Summary

 Blade tips

-- Blunt/Blunt: used for dissection in deep areas without adequate visualization
+- Blunt/blunt: for dissection in deep areas without adequate visualization

 - Examples: Mayo-Lexer and Metzenbaum (dissecting) scissors

-- Scissors handling: Surgical scissors are generally held with the thumb and ring finger in the rings, similar to the needle driver, to provide stability and control.
+- Scissors handling: Surgical scissors are generally held with the thumb and ring finger in the rings, similar to a needle driver, to provide stability and control.

 Surgical forceps